 - Splitter Unfriendly: These schools have an index number that is more than one standard deviation below the mean.

 Stanford and Berkeley were more than two standard deviations below the mean, as you can see.
 The neutral-friendly and neutral-unfriendly categories make me a little squeamish.
 Since they are all within one standard deviation of the mean, they’re all pretty average.
 In the end, I decided it was better to distinguish between the above-average and below-average middle, just to give readers a relative comparison.

-Remember, this is categorizing schools by their relationships to each other.
+Remember, this is categorizing schools by their relationships with each other.
 As you can see, there’s not a whole lot of splitter love.
-In the grand scheme of things, going on in the Top 14, and in general there is a lot more towards the middle/bottom of the Top 100.
+In the grand scheme of things, going on in the Top 14, and in general, there is a lot more towards the middle/bottom of the Top 100.
 Still, just as we can compare all the schools among themselves, we can isolate the Top 14 and do the same thing.
 And since someone is surely interested in how that shakes out, why don’t we just do it right now?

 For the Top 14, I kept the categories and color-coding the same but based everything off the mean index score of just the T14, which was 1.29 (much lower than the overall average).
 Here are the results: